 An Adaptive Multi-Factor Authentication flow should also be considered a path to transition between the traditional username and password to a more secure passwordless deployment using modern authentication options.

 Assuming a traditional authentication flow using username and password, the first step can be to add support for WebAuthn as an traditional login flow.
 Many solutions offer WebAuthn as an optional multifactor authentication option today - the difference here is based on the if a user has a FIDO2 authenticator associated with their account, that option is presented instead of the username and password.
 As the user is required to provide their identifier in the form of their username at the start of the process, the framework for transitioning to an Adaptive Multi-Factor Authentication flow is already in place.

 Once support for WebAuthn is in place as a second factor authentication solution, the next step is to move it from an optional component to a required one in the authentication flow.
 With the introduction of support for WebAuthn platform authentication on desktop and mobile devices, this becomes less of a burden on the end user.
 For a successful transition, there are three important changes which must be made to the User flow:

 Existing users must be required to register a WebAuthn Authenticator to their account as part of the login flow.

 New users must be required to register a WebAuthn Authenticator on account creation.

 All users must have the option to add or remove additional authenticators in their account.

-Likewise, since a password is no longer used to access an account, the traditional complexity requirements for a PIN can be relaxed.
-PINs should still be random, but can be shorter, not changed as often, if at all, and not have the same character complexity requirements.
+Likewise, since a password is no longer used to access an account, the traditional complexity requirements for a U2F Password can be relaxed.
+U2F Passwords should still be random, but can be shorter, not changed as often, if at all, and not have the same character complexity requirements.
 Overall, this provides a better user experience with a higher level of user security.